TStrong85/599G1-Project/content.md

 ## Experiments
 #### Partial Reward between checkpoints (with fixed time)
-Although the original code included a reward for reaching each checkpoint, I wanted to add a fraction of the checkpoint reward for moving towards it without reaching it completely
-This was implemented by calculating the percentage of the euclidean distance away from the next checkpoint and mapping that value to between the max reward and zero.
-Could be adjusted to additionally add a penalty for moving backwards away from a checkpoint that has been reached

-I expected that adding this reward to existing rewards would improve performance since the euclidean distance heuristic is consistent given that checkpoints are placed at the border of each tile.
+For this test I wanted to see if adding the partial checkpoint reward to the model would help it train better, particularly when the timelimit was fixed and reaching checkpoints only added a reward without increasing the time limit.
+I expected that adding this reward along side existing rewards would improve performance since the euclidean distance heuristic is consistent given that checkpoints are placed at the border of each tile.
 To verify this, I trained two models with the same hyperparameters other than the partial reward for checkpoints:
+- *my_karts_straight_3* had partial checkpoint rewards disabled
+- *my_karts_straight_4* had partial checkpoint rewards enabled Looking at the episode length graph, it seems that the partial checkpoint reward did allow the model to train a bit faster, although the benefit was fairly small.
+This test occured with straight track pieces, so maybe adding complexity to the tileset would make the benefit more significant.

 ![graphs relating to the partial reward experiment](Partialreward_figs.png)

 #### Tileset Subsets
-For this test, I wanted to compare how the features of tiles in the tileset could influence how the model trained.
+For this test I wanted to compare how the features of tiles in the tileset could influence how the model trained.
 I expected that straight tiles would be the easiest to navigate than turns, and that subsets of the full tileset would be easier to learn on.
 - *my_karts_straight_3* trained with only straight tiles (4 total)
 - *my_karts_random_5* trained with all 8 tiles
-- *my_karts_random_7* trained with only the small turn tiles (2 total)
+- *my_karts_random_7* trained with only the small turn tiles (2 total)\
+Notably these comparisons were made with a fixed time limit.
+Comparing the graphs, it seems that my expectations were met.
+The straight tileset optimizes episode length very quickly, the small curves reduces episode length much more steadily, and the full tileset never reaches the point where it is consistently finishing runs and optimizing speed.
+I think the length of the larger curves may have affected this a bit since both the time limit was fixed, although I tried to reduce the affect of this by counting larger curves as multiple tiles during generation.

 ![graphs relating to the tile subset experiment](Tilesubset_figs.PNG)

-On a similar note, if more tiles were to be added it would also be interesting to see how the size/length of a tile influenced training since that affects how far apart checkpoints are placed.

 #### Time Bonus for checkpoints
-For this test I wanted to compare how the training process would differ if the time limit was reset on reaching a checkpoint against the time limit being constant.
+For this test I wanted to compare how the training process would differ if the time limit was reset on reaching a checkpoint against the time limit being fixed.
-Note that although both had a small penalty per frame, the fixed time limit made it so that the total penalty from this was constant regardless of progress.

-I wasn’t sure which would lead to better results so I wanted to do a direct comparison with and without the time limit bonus.
-For this test, I used only the small turn tiles as a compromise between the simplicity of only straight tiles and the complexity of using all the tiles.
 - *my_karts_random_7* used a penalty of -0.0001 per frame and 30 second fixed time limit
 - *my_karts_smallturns_2* used a penalty of -0.001 per frame and 20 second time limit that was refreshed upon hitting a checkpoint
--
+Note that I used only the small turn tiles as a compromise between the simplicity of only straight tiles and the complexity of using all the tiles that was revealed in the previous experiment.
+Looking at the graphs, using the checkpoint time bonus with a higher penalty per frame had a significant beneficial affect on how fast the model trained.
+Based this, it would be interesting to see how using a longer fixed timer or using a shorter refreshing timer would affect training.
 ![graphs relating to time bonus experiment](Timing_figs.PNG)

 #### Track Length
-For this test, I varied the length of the track in order to investigate whether there is a significant difference in the training process.
+For this test I varied the length of the track in order to investigate whether there is a significant difference in the training process.
 - *my_karts_smallturns_2* was trained with 5 tile long tracks
 - *my_karts_smallturns_3* was trained with 40 tile long tracks
 I expected that the episode length would be longer since the tracks would be different physical lengths, but wanted to observe other features.
 One observation is that the episode length of the shorter tracks converge faster and are not subjets to as much noise.
 I'd guess that this is because it took longer for the agent on the long track to be able to consistently reach the end of the course.